andrea-calligaris/ff8-sounds-catalog/sound-information.md

 ## Misc.

-`2653 possessed rinoa throws dude and squall against the wall`: similar but different than `2464`.
+`2564 field → story → lunar gate → [used duplicate of 2563] (loop) control room bips`: this is the only file in the whole catalog that is a byte-by-byte exact duplicate than another.

-`2564 story → lunar gate → [used duplicate of 2563] (loop) control room bips`: this is the only file in the whole catalog that is a byte-by-byte exact duplicate than another.
+`2653 field → story → lunar base → possessed rinoa throws dude and squall against the wall`: similar but different than `2464`.

-`2702 Squall is lost` is the very last sfx that's played in the game.
+`2702 game ending sequence → squall is lost` is the very last sfx that's played in the game.